leprecode/Leprecode/README.md

 ### Hi, I'm Alexey 👋

-I'm Alexey from Russia and I'm game developer.
+I'm Alexey and I'm game developer.
 I really enjoy work in Unity Engine and C# as well.
 I also enjoy to create 3D assets for my games in Blender and Substance Painter.

 ### Skills and Experience
 <!--:fire:Unity Engine